nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inference-container-cloudformation/index.md

 The following CloudFormation file defines a VPC for the workload.

-<<< @/pattern/jupyter-notebook-inferencing-container-cloudformation/files/vpc.yml
+<<< @/pattern/jupyter-notebook-inference-container-cloudformation/files/vpc.yml

 For more info about this VPC see the pattern ["Large sized AWS VPC for an Amazon ECS cluster"](/large-vpc-for-amazon-ecs-cluster).

 #### Define Amazon ECS cluster of AWS Inferentia instances

 The following CloudFormation file defines an Amazon ECS cluster that launches AWS Inferentia instances as capacity for running containers.
-These instances have hardware acceleration that is optimized for running machine learning inferencing jobs.
+These instances have hardware acceleration that is optimized for running machine learning inference jobs.

-<<< @/pattern/jupyter-notebook-inferencing-container-cloudformation/files/inferentia-cluster.yml
+<<< @/pattern/jupyter-notebook-inference-container-cloudformation/files/inferentia-cluster.yml

 By default this template deploys `inf2.xlarge` instances.
 You can launch additional tasks in the Amazon ECS cluster to automatically scale out the number of AWS Inferentia instances.
 If you plan to run containers that do not need machine learning acceleration, then do not use this pattern, and instead deploy a cluster that uses a less expensive EC2 instance that is compute optimized instead of machine learning optimized.